 Literature and music have always been my first loves.
 I was blessed with excellent teachers throughout my life and I thank them for it.
+I also muck around with a cheap camera or smartphone when the mood strikes.
+(But then again, who doesn’t?).
+And then there is that thing about the good earth.
+Don’t you love the smell of fresh earth after a rain?
+I do.
+But I also like getting my fingernails dirty trying to coax a few plants to grow.
 Ironically, I graduated from college with a major in business administration, and later earned a Master’s degree in Commerce majoring in accounting.
-Looking back after over 3 decades, I have no regrets.
-I still have time for literature and music.
+Looking back after over three decades, I have no regrets.
+I still have time for literature, music, photography, and gardening.

 My interests and achievements are focused in the creative process.
 I love the company of creative people, working together in small teams, and creating something new by combining resources – ideas, concepts, knowledge, talent, materials, technology, funds, and effort.
 I get a buzz when I’m around such people.
 Perhaps that’s why I enjoy working with small businesses and in small groups.
 That’s usually where the creative action is.

-Oh, and my claim to fame: “a phenomenal memory for things that never happened” [actual quote].
+Oh, and my claim to fame: “a phenomenal memory for things that never happened” [an actual quote].

 I have a profile on LinkedIn which you are most welcome to view: